Warning: The following recipe may forever change your relationship with deli meat.

 Two hours before you plan to grill, remove the turkey from the bag, and allow excess marinade to drip off the cut.
 Place the breast on a plate and allow it to come to room temperature.

-Thirty minutes before you plan to grill, build a medium-high fire and prepare the grill for two-zone cooking.
-Clean and oil the grill grates.
-Season the turkey breast with a light sprinkle of Potato Slayer.
 When the coals are glowing red and covered with a fine gray ash, place the turkey breast skin-side up over indirect heat.
 Close the grill, vent the grill for smoking and cook until the thickest part of the breast registers 150℉ on an instant-read thermometer, about 40 minutes for a boneless breast or 50 minutes for a bone-in breast.
-Transfer the turkey to a rimmed baking sheet, tent with foil and allow it to rest for 30 minutes before carving.

 Recipe Note